-Keep gathering reviews
+1. Keep gathering reviews

-Tailor your content
+2. Tailor your content

-Blogging is a great marketing tool no matter what time of the year!
+Blogging is a great marketing tool no matter the time of the year!
 Continue creating great content about your business with an off-season twist – think about where your potential clients are in the planning process and try to appeal to them with the right content for that stage.
 Are there things couples should know about your business when they first start planning?
 Is there a particular time period couples should focus on your business category versus others in the planning process?
 Gain more readers by targeting them with the right message at the right time.

-Offer off-season deals
+3. Offer off-season deals

 Take advantage of those couples who are engaged but not getting married during the busier months by offering discounts or deals for the slower times on your calendar.
-Remember there are still a significant number of engaged couples who choose not to get married in the spring and summer, and they’re still doing their wedding planning while others are taking their trips down the aisle.
+Remember there are still a significant number of engaged couples who choose not to get married in the warmer months, and they’re still doing their wedding planning while others are taking their trips down the aisle.
 Think about popular off-season dates like Christmas, New Year’s or Valentine’s Day and provide special offers, discounts or free add-ons now that help make your business stand out as the perfect choice for their winter wedding needs.

-Boost your social
+4. Boost your social

-Focus on other events
+5. Focus on other events